kubb-labs/kubb/packages/swagger-swr/README.md

   <h1>@kubb/swagger-swr</h1>

   <p>
-   Swagger integration for SWR to generate all the different hooks based on an OpenAPI specification.
+   Swagger integration for SWR to generate all the different SWR hooks based on an OpenAPI specification.
   </p>

 <!-- Badges -->